SPRING FLOOD OUTLOOK

 The conditions listed below are based on observations and model

-Little or no snow is being reported across the plains of Montana,
+being reported across the plains of southern Wyoming with water

 Snowpack conditions in the mountainous areas of the basin are generally